 SCP is still waiting to hear from the California Energy Commission on the status of Sonoma County's application for funding to support the Sonoma-Mendocino-Lake region with proactive planning for geothermal development.
-Funding notices were originally scheduled to be released in March but have been delayed.
+Funding notices were originally scheduled to be released in March but have been delayed until early July.